-A calm-down kit can helps students regulate intense emotions.
+A calm-down kit can help students regulate intense emotions.
 But first practice using them together extensively in the ‘we do’ phase so they don’t just become a toy.

 Collect synonyms for our main emotions: sad, mad, glad, and scared to inspire a more nuanced ability for students to name their own emotions.

 Go ahead and give them empowering ‘mantras’ to use like ‘I’ve got this.’ or ‘I can handle it.’
-And include this song that encourages them to give their best.
+And include a song that encourages them to give their best.

 Finally, remember developing self-regulation takes time so be patient.
 You’re already doing an incredible job equipping your students with skills for life-long success.

 “In second grade, I started fights with anyone who tried to challenge me.
 Fourth grade is where I changed my life around.
 I felt like I wasn’t being threatened.
 I felt safe.
 I made new friends and didn’t care to fight.
 I realized I’m great at science, math, and of course, PE.
 It’s a lot more fun to be in class, not the office.” - Jason.
 G

 The best way to teach self-regulation strategies is highly contingent on the ability of the classroom manager to create an ideal classroom environment.

 And this is where our Whole School Reform Model comes in.

 By addressing the school’s entire ecosystem—school, family, and community—Positive Action’s curriculum includes topics that encourage positive behaviors.